Skip to content

 FieldTypeApplies toDescription

-target_passwordstringrdp (optional), vnc, all databases, restconf, winrm; optional for sshBackend password.
+target_passwordstringvnc, all databases, restconf, winrm; optional for rdp and sshBackend password.
+Also optional wherever the checkout sets ldap_auth_passthrough.

 private_keystring (PEM)ssh, netconfPrivate key for key-based backend login (use this or target_password).